worktheclock/replit.github.io/repls/always-on.md

 ## Enabling Always-on

 Always-on is controlled by a toggle inside your repl.
 Navigate to your repl, and then open up the info panel by clicking on your repl's name.
-You can then enable Always-on by clicking on the slider at the bottom:
+You can then enable Always-on by clicking on the toggle at the bottom:

 ![screenshot of Always-on toggle](/images/repls/always-on-toggle.png)